With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Arrosive (arrosive) bleeding arises

-In case of erosion (destruction) of the vascular wall (with the germination of the vascular wall by a malignant tumor and decay - destruction of the tumor;
+When the vascular wall is corroded (destructed) (when the vascular wall grows with a malignant tumor and disintegrates - destruction of the tumor;

 With caseous necrosis in the wall of the tuberculous cavity;

-With destructive inflammation, including purulent inflammation, when the vessel wall can melt in the focus of inflammation;
+With destructive inflammation, including purulent inflammation, when melting of the vessel wall at the source of inflammation may occur;

 With enzymatic melting of the vascular wall with pancreatic juice containing proteases, lipases, amylases in pancreatic necrosis, etc.).

-A certain role in the development of bleeding is played by the state of the blood coagulation system.
-Violation of the process of thrombus formation in itself does not lead to bleeding and is not its cause, but significantly aggravates the situation.
-Damage to a small vein, for example, usually does not lead to visible bleeding, since the system of spontaneous hemostasis is triggered, but if the state of the coagulation system is impaired, then any, even the smallest, injury can lead to fatal bleeding.
-The most famous diseases with a violation of the blood clotting process are hemophilia, Werlhof's disease.
-DIC syndrome, cholemia also leads to a decrease in blood clotting.
-Often there are decreases in blood coagulation of medicinal origin, which occur when using indirect anticoagulants that disrupt the synthesis in the liver VII, IX, X of blood coagulation factors; direct anticoagulants (eg, heparin); thrombolytic drugs (for example, streptase, streptokinase, urokinase, streptoliasis, etc.), as well as non-steroidal anti-inflammatory drugs (for example, acetylsalicylic acid, butadione, etc.) that disrupt platelet function.
+The state of the blood coagulation system plays a certain role in the development of bleeding.
+Violation of the thrombus formation process in itself does not lead to bleeding and is not its cause, but it significantly aggravates the situation.
+Damage to a small vein, for example, usually does not lead to visible bleeding, since the system of spontaneous hemostasis is triggered, but if the state of the coagulation system is impaired, then any, even the most minor injury can lead to fatal bleeding.
+The most well-known diseases affecting the blood clotting process are hemophilia and Werlhof's disease.
+Disseminated intravascular coagulation syndrome and cholemia also lead to decreased blood clotting.
+Often there are decreases in blood coagulation of medicinal origin, which occur when using indirect anticoagulants that disrupt the synthesis of blood coagulation factors VII, IX, X in the liver; direct anticoagulants (for example, heparin); thrombolytic drugs (for example, streptase, streptokinase, urokinase, streptolyase, etc.), as well as non-steroidal anti-inflammatory drugs (for example, acetylsalicylic acid, butadione, etc.), which disrupt platelet function.

-Bleedingandvost- a tendency to prolonged, low-intensity bleeding; observed in violation of the mechanism of blood coagulation and (or) an increase in the permeability of the vascular wall.
+BleedingAndness- tendency to prolonged, low-intensity bleeding; observed when there is a violation of the blood coagulation mechanism and (or) an increase in the permeability of the vascular wall.

-The Greek word diatesis means a tendency, a predisposition to something, such as certain illnesses or inadequate responses to common stimuli.
+The Greek word diathesis means a tendency or predisposition to something, such as certain diseases or inappropriate reactions to ordinary stimuli.

 All bleeding is divided into three main types: external, internal and mixed.
 There are also various combinations of these types of bleeding in one patient.

-I...
-External bleeding comes from a wound (or from a trophic skin ulcer) directly into the external environment, outward, on the surface of the body.
+I. External bleeding occurs from a wound (or from a trophic skin ulcer) directly into the external environment, outward, onto the surface of the body.

-IIMixed bleeding e is bleeding into the lumen of a hollow organ communicating with the external environment through the natural openings of the body.
-With mixed bleeding, blood first accumulates in the cavities communicating (normally) with the external environment, and then, through the natural openings of the body, it is released outward, unchanged or altered.
-A typical example is bleeding into the lumen of the organs of the gastrointestinal tract: with gastric bleeding, blood first accumulates in the stomach, and then is excreted in the form of bloody vomit, vomiting of "coffee grounds" is possible (hemoglobin under the action of hydrochloric acid turns into black hydrochloric hematin) and ( or) bloody stools, often black (melena).
-In addition to bleeding into the lumen of the gastrointestinal tract, bleeding into the lumen of the tracheobronchial tree and into the urinary tract - hematuria can be considered mixed.
+IIMixed bleeding e - this is bleeding into the lumen of a hollow organ that communicates with the external environment through the natural openings of the body.
+In mixed bleeding, blood first accumulates in cavities that communicate (normally) with the external environment, and then, through the natural openings of the body, is released out, unchanged or altered.
+A typical example is bleeding into the lumen of the gastrointestinal tract: with gastric bleeding, blood first accumulates in the stomach and is then released in the form of bloody vomiting; vomiting of “coffee grounds” is possible (hemoglobin under the influence of hydrochloric acid turns into black hydrochloric acid hematin) and ( or) bloody stools, often black (melena).
+In addition to bleeding into the lumen of the gastrointestinal tract, bleeding into the lumen of the tracheobronchial tree and into the urinary tract - hematuria - can be considered mixed.

 1. Esophageal, gastric, intestinal bleeding (into the lumen of the esophagus, gastrointestinal tract);

-3. Bleeding into the urinary tract (hematuria); urethral bleeding (into the lumen of the urethra, which is manifested by urethrorrhagia - the release of blood from the urethra outside the act of urination); hemospermia (presence of blood in semen).
+3. Bleeding in urinary tract (hematuria); urethral bleeding (into the lumen of the urethra, which is manifested by urethrorrhagia - the release of blood from the urethra outside the act of urination); hemospermia (presence of blood in seminal fluid).

 4. Uterine bleeding (metrorrhagia).